 This makes CBD a mysterious substance as recently it has been approved in the treatment course of complex Epilepsy.
 The drugs included in Schedule I are Marijuana, heroin, LSD, and ecstasy.

-Despite being placed in Schedule I category, CBD is bought as a dietary supplement countrywide through the FDA also disapproves of it.
+Despite being placed in the Schedule I category, CBD is bought as a dietary supplement countrywide through the FDA also disapproves of it.

 According to the FDA, under section 301 (II) of the FD&C Act, it is strictly prohibited to add CBD (which comes in drugs approved under 21 U.S.C. & 355, section 505 of the Act) to any food (including animal food).

 Earlier this year when the FDA approved Epidiolex for Epilepsy, the DEA was given a 90 days window to adjust or change its stance about CBD.
-In September, however, to the surprise of many CBD advocates, the DEA announced that CBD would remain Schedule I drug, and Epidiolex is now in the Schedule 5 of the Controlled Substances Act.
+In September, however, to the surprise of many CBD advocates, the DEA announced that CBD would remain Schedule I drug, and Epidiolex is now in Schedule 5 of the Controlled Substances Act.

 The DEA administrator Uttam Dhillon supported the statement of FDA by encouraging scientific research for approving the therapeutic uses of Cannabis origin substances.

-He emphasized on the commitment of DEA to partner with FDA to ensure that all research that is undertaken is effective.
+He emphasized the commitment of DEA to partner with the FDA to ensure that all research that is undertaken is effective.
 People are still hoping that DEA and FDA will soon approve the use of CBD for the treatment of various medical issues.